zdave-parity/jam-np/simple.md

 rotation of an epoch, additionally to all validators for the next epoch.
 Note that these validator sets are likely to overlap.

-There are two reasons for distributing to the validators for the next epoch:

-- These validators may be able to include the work-report in a block themselves.
-- If the work-report is included in a block by a current validator, they will need the work-report in order to validate the block and keep up with the chain.

 Guarantors should try to avoid producing and distributing work-reports that cannot be included in the next block.
 In particular, they should avoid producing and distributing work-reports with slots that are too far in the past or the future.